-This How To Cook Spaghetti Squash tutorial is the easiest way to cook spaghetti squash!
-Spaghetti squash can be used in so many different low carb recipes!
+We’ll show you How To Cook Spaghetti Squash the easiest way with the best results!
+Spaghetti squash can be used in many low carb recipes!

 We use spaghetti squash all the time in our favorite low carb recipes like this comforting Chicken Pot Pie Casserole or in a side dish recipe like our Creamed Spaghetti Squash with Bacon and Gruyere cheese.

 What Is Spaghetti Squash?

 Spaghetti squash can come in a few different shapes and sizes from orange to yellow and even white.
 When the squash is cooked the flesh breaks apart into spaghetti like strands that can be used in many different recipes, in place of actual spaghetti or as a vegetable side dish.